jeffamaxey/soa-exam-pa/docs/03-linear-models.md

 #> [1] 520.4
 ```

+We can view the model assigned to the `glmnet()` function as a list.
+The `a0` component contains the intercept estimate, and the `beta` component contains the slope coefficients.

+Because we have 5 lambda values, there are 5 sets of coefficient estimates; one column for each lambda value.

+The lambda values are arranged in **descending order** (e.g., `s0` corresponds to the lambda value of 1000, ..., `s4` corresponds to the lambda value of 0).

+The `.` in the `beta` output represent features dropped in the model because of shrinkage.
+As you can see, the larger the value of `lambda`, the more shrinkage that occurs and the more features that are dropped.

+In `s1`, `Rating` is the only feature that remains, implying that it is the most significant feature in the model.
+In `s0`, if we increase the value of lambda to 1000, the shrinkage becomes overwhelming and all the features are dropped, resulting in just the intercept term remaining.

 Next we'll construct a ridge model, an elastic net model, and a lasso model:

+**Ridge Model:**

 ``` r
 # CHUNK 23